What I’ve learned from making two career changes

 Often when we’re feeling stuck in our careers, it’s not about money worries or the need to reskill (even though we think it is!).
 In many cases, there’s a missing piece we need to uncover.
 By Jacqui Ooi.

 The first time I made a career change, I knew exactly what I wanted to do.
-I’d spent my 20s working in the heady world of women’s magazines – considered by many to be a dream career – but I had a different dream of working in the humanitarian field.
+I’d spent my 20s working in the heady world of women’s magazines – considered by many to be a ‘dream career’ – but I was ready to pursue a different dream of working in international aid.

 It wasn’t an obvious career shift to everyone around me, but to me, it made sense.
 I wanted to help people, I’d always had an interest in social and global issues, and I could use my decade of experience as a journalist to sidestep into a media or communications role.

-That’s what I ended up doing in my early 30s when I landed a role at a global children’s charity.
-It wasn’t a quick or easy transition, and there were a couple of false starts.
-But the fact I knew what I wanted to do and had a clear end-goal in mind was the motivation I needed to continue forward.
+That’s what I ended up doing in my 30s when I landed a role at a global children’s charity.
+Making the transition wasn’t all smooth sailing, but knowing what I wanted to do and having a clear end-goal in mind was the motivation I needed to continue forward.

 My second (messier!) career change

 The second time I made a career change couldn’t have been more different.
-After a decade in the charity sector, I once again started to feel that niggle of needing a change, which eventually grew to a roar.
-I didn’t hate my job but I realise now it wasn’t a good fit for me – and the longer I stayed, the worse I started to feel.
+After a decade in the charity sector, which had been both challenging and rewarding, I started to feel that niggle of needing a change and it eventually grew to a roar.
+I realise now I was in a role that wasn’t a good fit for me – and the longer I stayed, the worse I started to feel.

 Getting unstuck

-In my case, I spent the next couple of years trying to figure it out on my own.
-I spent hours researching possibilities and spent way too much time in my own head.
+In my case, I did what people typically do and tried to figure it out on my own.
+I spent hours thinking and researching and way too much time in my own head, not knowing how to find the answers.

-It wasn’t until I began volunteering with a women-focused organisation and started a podcast (random, perhaps, but it was something that kept niggling at me to try) that the clarity started to come.
+It wasn’t until I began volunteering with a women-focused organisation and had a go at starting a podcast (something that had been niggling at me to try) that the clarity started to come.
 I didn’t know it at the time but following those interests was the first step to uncovering a whole new career.

 I didn’t know it at the time but following those interests was the first step to uncovering a whole new career.